Outside-in public signal check

 What does a website integrity check look for?

-Is this a full cybersecurity scanner?
+Is this a full website maintenance service?

 What should I do if the free check finds a warning?